ColliaryNarshe/QuizFeed/README.md

 1. The Quiz Editor from the File menu.

-2. Create a quiz file manually by making a .txt file and adding "Q: " and "A: " codes (note the spaces) at the start of lines.
+2. Create a quiz file manually by making a .txt file and adding "Q: " and "A: " codes (note the whitespace) at the start of lines.
 Open demo.txt in a text editor to see an example.

 3. Convert a regular text file in /quizes, using the "Convert to QF Format" in the Tools menu.
 This will take the first line of the text and mark it as a question, then the second line as an answer, and so on until the end of the file.
 Blank lines are ignored.
 (Note: You can find the option to view and select normal text files in the File menu.)
 The downside to this method is each Q&A are only one line each.